 We expect the effort you invest will return dividends in several ways.
 First, you will acquire knowledge and experience with web design.
 This is becoming an assumed skill in today's world similar to current presumptions regarding people's fluency with email, word processing, or spreadsheet software.
 Second, it will give you experience reflecting on your accomplishments and presenting those accomplishments.
 In other words, this exercise gives you experience preparing a resume.
 We anticipate that you will use your portfolio as the basis for your resume when applying for summer internships or for employment after graduating.
 The portfolio will provide a great opportunity to make a strong impression during an interview.
 One of the common questions asked in an interview requires you to describe a significant project that you have completed.
 The portfolio will give applicants an opportunity to show and even demonstrate work that they have completed.

 Initially, the portfolio will be very simple.
 Starting with a student's first course, she will add structure and content as required by the instructor.
-A logical structure for the front page of a portfolio would be to mimic a traditional resume.
+A logical structure for the front page of a portfolio might be reminiscent of a traditional resume.
 Such an index page would minimally include: your name, something about you, sections on the computer science and mathematics classes you have taken (preferably as links to separate pages), and a link to your resume in pdf.
 However, we want students to be creative with their portfolios, while maintaining a professional tone.
 The key is to use it as a vehicle to convey to prospective employers or graduate school admission committees the knowledge, skills, and experiences that you have acquired.